City · Switzerland · Europe

 Weather

 Interlaken's weather varies significantly throughout the year.
-In January, temperatures range from -1°C to 4°C. February sees similar conditions, with temperatures from -1°C to 5°C. March begins to warm up, with temperatures ranging from 1°C to 8°C. April offers mild weather, with temperatures from 5°C to 13°C. May continues the trend, with temperatures from 8°C to 16°C. June sees warmer weather, with temperatures from 11°C to 20°C. July and August are the warmest months, with temperatures from 14°C to 24°C. September begins to cool down, with temperatures from 10°C to 18°C. October sees temperatures from 4°C to 12°C. November and December return to cooler temperatures, ranging from -1°C to 5°C.
+In January, temperatures range from -2°C to 5°C, with frequent snowfall making it ideal for winter sports.
+February sees similar conditions with slightly higher temperatures.
+March begins to warm up, with temperatures ranging from 1°C to 8°C. April offers mild weather, perfect for outdoor activities, with temperatures between 5°C and 15°C. May and June are warm, with temperatures ranging from 10°C to 20°C, making it ideal for hiking and water sports.
+July and August are the warmest months, with temperatures between 15°C and 25°C. September begins to cool down, with temperatures ranging from 10°C to 18°C. October sees a drop in temperatures, ranging from 5°C to 12°C. November and December return to colder weather, with temperatures between -1°C and 6°C, often accompanied by snowfall.

 Getting There